Werdersch: In North America

+Plautdietsch of Catholics has a non-fronted realization of oa before velars.

 In South America

-In Paraguay, Molotschna-Plautdietsch is spoken in the Neuland Colony, and some residents of Fernheim Colony and Tres Palmas Colony have Molotschna ancestry.
+In Paraguay, Molotschna-Plautdietsch is spoken in Neuland Colony and Fernheim Colony.
+Some residents of Fernheim Colony and Tres Palmas Colony have Molotschna ancestry.
+Molotschna-Plautdietsch is the dominant Plautdietsch variety in Fernheim Colony.
 Friesland Colony was founded by people moving from Fernheim Colony.

-In Brazil, Santa Catarina and Rio Grande do Sul have residents of Werdersch cum Molotschna origin.
-Convenção Brasileira das Igrejas Evangélicas Irmãos Menonitas has half the members of Mennonite congregations in Brazil.
+In Brazil, Santa Catarina and Rio Grande do Sul have residents of Molotschna origin.
 Molotschna-Plautdietsch is also spoken in Southern Brazil.

 The denomination Flemish Mennonites was predominant in the Żuławy Malborskie, the denomination Frisian Mennonites in the Żuławy Elbląskie.
 Later groups of settlers had more predominant representation of Frisian Mennonites from more southerly (Werder) areas.

 Modern Mennonite congregations

 Evangelical Mennonite Conference is a denomination of Molotschna origin limited to Canada.
 More than half of its churches are in Manitoba province.
-Fellowship of Evangelical Bible Churches has most of its churches in the Midwestern US or Manitoba, Canada.

 Mennonite Brethren are a denomination originating from Molotschna.

 Mennonite Church USA has more members of Molotschna rather than of Chortitza origin.

-In 1950, the first Mennonite Brethren congregation in Western Europe was founded in Neuwied, Germany, by people from the Soviet Union and Poland.
-The next two congregations founded were Neustadt an der Weinstraße in 1960 and Lage, North Rhine-Westphalia in 1965.
-The Baptisten-Brüdergermeinde Bonn (Baptist-Brethren Congregation of Bonn), later renamed, was founded in 1974, resulted in the foundation of Bibelseminar Bonn.
-The first Mennonite congregation in Bielefeld was founded in the Brackwede district in 1974 (the congregation is now in the Heepen district).
-The first Mennonite Brethren congregation founded by Aussiedler in the Federal Republic of Germany was founded in Espelkamp in 1974.
-The German association Bund Taufgesinnter Gemeinden was founded by Baptist and Mennonite Brethren congregations in 1989.

-International Community of Mennonite Brethren

-The United States probably have the largest number of members of International Community of Mennonite Brethren in America.
-Brazil has Convenção das Igrejas Evangélicas Irmãos Menonitas and Paraguay has Vereinigung der Mennoniten Brüder Gemeinden Paraguays.
-Its members in Germany are: Arbeitsgemeinschaft Mennonitischer Brüdergemeinden Deutschland, Verband Mennonitischer Brüdergemeinden in Bayern, and BeF (Taufgesinnte Gemeinden).